 What causes back pain in pregnancy?

 Pregnancy back pain has two main causes and both of them involve postural changes.
-During the early stages of pregnancy, the body releases relaxin hormone that aids in relaxation of joints and ligaments in the pelvis.
+During the early stages of pregnancy, the body releases a relaxin hormone that aids in the relaxation of joints and ligaments in the pelvis.
 The relaxation makes more space for the baby growing in the womb and creates pelvic instability.
-The spine rests on the pelvis and this changes leads to the instability of the spine.
+The spine rests on the pelvis and this change leads to the instability of the spine.
 As a result, the pregnant woman is unable to keep the spine aligned and this causes back pain in pregnancy.
-In addition, unstable joints of the lower back can easily cause irritation and become hyper mobile.
+In addition, unstable joints of the lower back can easily cause irritation and become hypermobile.

 Reducing pregnancy back pain

-Love Your Posture: months before the delivery, the balance and posture of a pregnant woman changes to accommodate the growing fetus.
+Love Your Posture: months before the delivery, the balance, and posture of a pregnant woman change to accommodate the growing fetus.
 Back pain in pregnancy can be eased significantly by undertaking some gentle exercises to strengthen the abdominal muscles.
-Stationary bicycling, walking and swimming are safe exercises that promote healthy pregnant bodies.
-In addition, consider enrolling for a pregnancy yoga class to learn proper posture during the different stages of your pregnancy.
-There are many healthy benefits of exercises and a pregnant woman should engage in them.
+Stationary bicycling, walking, and swimming is safe exercises that promote healthy pregnant bodies.
+In addition, consider enrolling in a pregnancy yoga class to learn proper posture during the different stages of your pregnancy.
+There are many health benefits of exercises and a pregnant woman should engage in them.

 Massage: Back massaging is very important for a pregnant woman as it helps in soothing aching, tired muscles.
 Simply lean forwards over a chair or alternatively lie on the side.
 Your partner should gently massage you especially on the lower back muscles that run on both sides of the spine.
 You can get further help from your midwife

 , a physiotherapist,

 or a professional massage therapist